- Site Analysis

 If a storage cylinder is used, the water must be heated to over 60°C at least once a day to prevent the growth of Legionella bacteria.
 The water must then be tempered to reduce the temperature before it is delivered to outlets.
 See storage cylinders for more detail.

 Continuous flow systems are not at risk as they do not store water that would allow growth to occur.

 In buildings with mains pressure water supply, a system of valves and controls will be required to regulate water pressure and temperature.
 Many manufacturers and importers of plumbing valves, tapware and appliances require 500kPa pressure maximums for warranty purposes, with the limiting valves protected by line strainers.
-See Controlling pressure in storage cylinders and valves and control for more detail.
+See Controlling pressure in storage cylinders and Valves and controls for more detail.

 Water heating options